Marasmus

 Past Medical History

-- Previous episodes of malnutrition or gastrointestinal diseases affecting absorption increase risk.
+Previous episodes of malnutrition or failure to thrive

 Family History